Noaaan/MythicMetals/PATCHNOTES.md

 ## Texture Changes

 Most of these are made by thyreo.
-Thanks a ton for the new textures!
+Thanks a ton for the great work on the textures!
+Anything marked with "New!" replaces a placeholder texture.
+The rest are reworks of existing textures.

 ### Tools